TianyuanCai/ml-notes/ml-notes/ml.md

 - Boosting
   - How to use boosting for other models?
   - Hypothesis
 	- Fit the initial model, obtain residual
 	- Use the same model to fit the residual, and repeat this process
 	- Stop until a criterion is reached.
 Obtain an ensemble model that’s the combination of multiple models, each with their own weights (depending on the model)

 ### Bayesian Models

-The goal is to estimate the posterior distribution for the probability of observing each species, $p$, conditioned on the data, and hyperparameters, such as $\alpha$.
+The goal is to estimate the posterior distribution for the probability of observing each species, $p$, conditioned on the data, and hyperparameters, such as $alpha$.

-In more formal terms, we assign probability distributions to unknown quantities $P(\theta)$.
-Then, we use Bayes' theorem to transform the prior probability distribution into a posterior distribution $P(\theta|y)$.
+In more formal terms, we assign probability distributions to unknown quantities $P(theta)$.
+Then, we use Bayes' theorem to transform the prior probability distribution into a posterior distribution $P(theta|y)$.

 For instance, in a readability study,

-- $\theta$ measure the coefficient -- the effectiveness of each font on readability, and $P(\theta)$ is its distribution.
+- $theta$ measure the coefficient -- the effectiveness of each font on readability, and $P(theta)$ is its distribution.

 #### Coin-flipping Problem (beta-binomial model)